kdorff/elecrow-watering-kit-2-li/README.md

 ## Changes to my code ##

 * Formatting and variable names made more consistent
 * This supports the VL53L0X Time-of-Flight (ToF) Laser Ranging Sensor I2C IIC module.
+I connected this to the `IIC` port on the Elecrow board.
 * Sensor data is sent over TX to an ESP8266 (if available) running the `esp8266-app/esp8266-app.ino`.
 I use a D1 Mini (clone) for this
 * The ESP8266 obtains VCC and GND from port that contains `MOSI` and `MISO`.
 * The ESP8266 `RX` pin is connected to the Elecrow's `RX` pin (which is